zopefoundation/zopetoolkit/source/steeringgroup/decisions.rst

   launchpad answers.
 The blueprint specifications will be stored in the ZTK documentation and linked to (each blueprint will be a separate document).

+* As a general direction we'd like to separate out the XML-RPC related code and FTP-related code into seperate packages that aren't depended on by the rest of the toolkit.
+This makes it possible for developers to use the toolkit without worrying about XML-RPC or FTP.